-Known since Antiquity, the spine has often been confused with ruby because of its exceptional bright red.
-This did not prevent him from occupying illustrious places in adornments of many sovereigns.
+Known since antiquity, spinel has often been confused with ruby because of its exceptionally bright red color.
+This has not prevented it from occupying illustrious positions in the jewels of many sovereigns.

-the spinel Available in colors as incredible and lively as bright, pink, orange, purple, blue or purple with more or less pronounced shades.
-Philippe Tournaire likes to highlight this gem through original creations of jewelry.
-The spinel is for him a stone of choice, because of its brilliance and its beauty.
+Spinel comes in such incredible, vivid colors as bright red, pink, orange, violet, blue and purple, with varying degrees of nuance.
+Philippe Tournaire likes to highlight this gem through original jewelry creations.
+For him, spinel is a stone of choice, because of its brilliance and beauty.

-the spinel is a species that are part of the family of oxides.
-Its hardness is 8 on the Mohs scale, which makes him a very resistant gem and appreciated in jewelry.
-In the raw state, this surprising gem presents itself as the diamond in the form of a double pyramid with often very well drawn contours.
-It also appears in the form of a flattened crystal, which sometimes limits the lapidaries which in this specific case cut the gem with a shallow cylinder head, so as to lose as little carats as possible.
+Spinel is a member of the oxide family.
+It has a hardness of 8 on the Mohs scale, making it a highly resistant gem appreciated at Jewellery.
+In its rough state, this surprising gem appears, like diamonds, in the form of a double pyramid with often well-defined contours.
+It also appears as a flattened crystal, which sometimes limits lapidaries who, in this case, cut the gem with a shallow breech, so as to lose as few carats as possible.

-This gem regularly forms alongside sapphires and rubies (which contributes - besides its color - to explain the confusion it has known).
-It is mainly found in Burma, Sri Lanka, Thailand, Tanzania and Tajikistan.
-Pendant spinel in yellow gold
+This gem regularly forms alongside sapphires and rubies (which, in addition to its color, helps explain the confusion it has caused).
+It is found mainly in Burma, Sri Lanka, Thailand, Tanzania and Tajikistan.
+Yellow gold spinel pendant

-The spinelis available in many faces, the best known and most coveted being its vibrant red.
-Philippe Tournaire appreciates the intensity and the sparkle of a rosé red spinel, which allows you to enhance a harmony of colors and make it even more festive.
-Some are therefore of a magic red, others are orange red or an intense rosé red and their hot tones are largely due to the presence of chrome.
-The more this chemical element is present when the formation of the spinelle, the more its color will be sparkling.
-In colder tones, this gem can be blue, purple and purple, even going to bluish green.
+Spinelcomes in many guises, the best-known and most coveted being its vibrant red.
+Philippe Tournaire appreciates the intensity and sparkle of a pinkish-red spinel, which enhances a color harmony and makes it even more festive.
+Some are a magical red, others orange-red or even an intense pinkish-red, and their warm tones are largely due to the presence of chromium.
+The more this chemical element is present during spinel formation, the brighter the color.
+In cooler tones, this gem can be blue, purple and violet, even bluish green.

-It is still a short time ago, we thought that iron was the only element responsible for the blue color of the spinelle.
-We discovered that in reality, it is the combination of iron and cobalt that allows our admiring eyes to contemplate the intense Blues of these spinels, mainly from Madagascar, Pakistan and Sri Lanka.
-The spinelle, a gem still too little known to the general public, knows how to be enigmatic by having different colors depending on the light which lights it (daylight or electric light) and can also be star, at 4 or 6 branches.
-White gold spinelle ring.
+Until recently, it was thought that iron alone was responsible for the blue color of spinel.
+It has now been discovered that, in reality, it is the combination of iron and cobalt that allows our admiring eyes to contemplate the intense blues of these spinels, sourced mainly from Madagascar, Pakistan and Sri Lanka.
+Spinel, a gem still too little known by the general public, can be enigmatic, with different colors depending on the light shining on it (daylight or electric light), and can also be star-shaped, with 4 or 6 branches.
+White gold spinel ring.

-These gems have been synthesized since the beginning of the 20th century.
-It is possible to unmask a false blue spinel by looking at its inclusions and testing it with gemology instruments.
-The real blue spinels contain iron and cobalt while the false does not have any trace of iron, which can help to distinguish them.
-There are also triplets, composed of two parts in colorless synthetic spinel, gathered by a thin layer of colored glass.
-By looking at this profile substitute, we can generally distinguish the 3 different layers.
+These gems have been synthesized since the early 20th century.
+You can spot a fake blue spinel by looking at its inclusions and testing it with gemmological instruments.
+Genuine blue spinels contain iron and cobalt, while fakes show no trace of iron, which can help distinguish them.
+Triplets are also available, consisting of two parts of colorless synthetic spinel, joined by a thin layer of colored glass.
+When viewed in profile, the 3 different layers can usually be distinguished.

-For centuries, the spinel was taken for another which looks very much like it and which grew up by its side: the ruby.
-It was only much later in the 19th century that the spinel of ruby was separated into two very distinct entities, thanks to scientific advances.
-The standard examples that follow show that an unknown gem at the time was however very present in many ornaments of sovereigns, without them knowing ...
+For centuries, spinel was mistaken for a very similar gem that grew up alongside it: ruby.
+It was only much later, in the 19th century, that spinel and ruby were separated into two distinct entities, thanks to scientific advances.
+The examples that follow show that a gem unknown at the time was nevertheless present in many sovereigns' ornaments, without them even knowing it...

-- The origin of the word spinelle is debated:It could come from the Greek "Spita" meaning "sparkle" or from the Latin "spina" which means "thorn".
-The two origins could respectively refer to the fire, the bright red color of a spinel and the specific crystals which are clean.
-The red spinel would be a symbol of power and courage.
-The blue spinel would allow the one who brings him to push negative energies.
+- The origin of the word spinel is a matter of debate: it could come from the Greek "spita" meaning "spark" or from the Latin "spina" meaning "thorn".
+The two origins could respectively refer to fire, to a spinel's bright red color and to its distinctive sharp crystals.
+Red spinel would symbolize power and courage.
+The blue spinel would enable its wearer to ward off negative energies.